-COMMCISE SELL is a cloud-based technology solution designed to help the sell-side manage their CSA/Soft Dollar programmes at scale.
+commcise common to help the sell-side manage their CSA/Soft Dollar programmes at scale.
 CommciseSELL provides any executing broker with a commission management platform that includes Commcise's industry-leading algorithmic rules engine for unbundling trades and integration with our market leading reconciliation engine that allows buy-side and sell-side to automatically reconcile CSA/soft dollar trades on a daily basis.
 CommciseSELL integrates to sell side payment systems to automate invoice workflows and provides robust reporting via a white-labelled company portal.